igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/int/addupto/AddUpTo.md

 [Puzzle files](.)

-Write a function that accepts a positive Int `n` and Int `step`.
-The function should return sum of all numbers from 1 up tp (and including) number `n`
+Write a function that accepts a positive Int `n` and calculates sum of all numbers from 1 up tp (and including) number `n`

 ## Examples